You might want a different buddy…"

 - Accent Upon The Wrong Syllable: Numerous examples as the girls tried to fit the words to the already awkward rhythms, such as "I don't know what to do" in "I'm So Happy When You're Near".

 - Achievements in Ignorance: They became cult successes, in spite of their alarming inability to play or sing.
 In fact, once they became more talented musicians, it turned out to be a lot harder to replicate their original sound.

 - Album Title Drop: "Philosophy of the World" is the name of both the album and the very first song.

 - Band of Relatives: All sisters, managed by their father.

-- Cover Version: Of the Carpenters' "Yesterday Once More."
-By the time this was recorded, they could keep together reasonably well, but it was still unmistakably the Shaggs.
+- Cover Version: In their later sessions they attempt a few of these, like the Carpenters' "Yesterday Once More" and Tom T. Hall's "I Love".
+By that point in their career, they could keep together reasonably well, but it was still unmistakably the Shaggs.